 Compared to sliding doors, bi-folding doors open entirely whereas sliders can only open over half of the overall door space.
 Since folding doors are made up of several panels, they have more locking points than sliding ones and also make it easier to install blinds.
 There is also no threshold as they are flush with the floor making them automatically barrier-free whereas sliding doors have to be additionally configured to be so.

-There are several ways of enhancing the burglary protection offered by a bifold balcony door.
-For instance, additional security pins can be installed in the element for extra protection against attempts of lifting the leafs out of the guiding rails.
-This way the bifold frame and leafs are firmly connected, preventing would-be intruders from entering without the use of heavy tools.
+There are several ways of enhancing the burglary protection.
+For instance, additional fittings can be installed such as multiple locking points and extra security pins to foil attempts to lift the leaves out of the guiding rails.
+The Bifold frame and leafs are firmly connected, preventing would-be intruders from entering without the use of heavy tools.

-The u-value reflects the thermal transmittance of bifold doors.
-It describes the amount of heat that is transmitted through one square metre of surface area within a one-second time frame.
-This means that well-insulated doors or windows feature smaller u-values than less insulated ones.
+The U-value describes the amount of heat transmitted through one square metre of surface area within a one-second time frame.
+Thus, lower values are better.

 Filling the space between the individual glass panes with a gas such as argon can further improve the u-value of a bifold system.
 Argon is a heavy gas that is much less conductive than standard air.
 Increasing the gaps between pane as well as pane thickness also leads to better heat insulation and sound reduction.

 Neuffer offers bespoke bifold door systems for your patio in both timber and aluminium clad timber.
 Both options offer various advantages and are best suited to different tastes and homes.
 Wood boasts great insulation and strength right out of the gate.
 It provides a warm, authentic and natural look for any home while requiring a bit more upkeep than synthetic materials like uPVC.

 Aluminium cladding will boost the durability, security and looks of timber frames.